Skip navigation to main content.

 • Donor Chains

-• A chain helps a group of kidney patients who have healthy living donors that are not a match.
-The whole group or “chain” of kidney patients benefit from swapping living donors.
+• A chain helps a group of kidney patients who have healthy living donors who are not a match.
+The whole group or “chain” of kidney patients benefits from living donors.

 Who Can Donate?